juancarlospaco/faster-than-requests/README.md

 Instead of having a pair of functions with a lot of arguments that you should provide to make it work, we have tiny functions with very few arguments that do one thing and do it as fast as possible.

-A lot of functions are oriented to Data Science, Big Data, Open Data, Web Scrapping for HTTP REST JSON APIs.
+A lot of functions are oriented to Data Science, Big Data, Open Data, Web Scrapping, working with HTTP REST JSON APIs.

 <details>
   <summary>Low Level API Extras</summary>